unionai-oss/pandera/docs/source/fastapi.rst

 *new in 0.9.0*

-Since both FastAPI and Pandera integrates seamlessly with Pydantic, you can use the :py:class:`~pandera.model.SchemaModel` types to validate incoming or outgoing data with respect to your API endpoints.
+Since both FastAPI and Pandera integrates seamlessly with Pydantic, you can use the :py:class:`~pandera.core.pandas.model.DataFrameModel` types to validate incoming or outgoing data with respect to your API endpoints.

 Using SchemaModels to Validate Endpoint Inputs and Outputs